s4kibs4mi/play-angular2-java-seed/README.md

-Play 2.5.12 + Angular 2.x with Angular-CLI + SBT - based build
+Play 2.5.12 + Angular 2.x with Angular-CLI + Java - based build
 ======================================================================

 This template contains standard distribution of **Play Framework 2.5.12** along with UI built with **Angular 2.x**.